Driving us forward

 Karl has a Bachelor of Science degree in engineering from Texas A&M University and is a member of the Society of Petroleum Engineers.

-Kyle Chapman is the Global Segment President for Production.
-In this role, he is responsible for driving innovation and addressing customer needs surrounding Weatherford’s Artificial Lift, Drilling Fluids, Pressure Pumping, Production Software and Testing product lines.
-Kyle is also a member of the Sustainability Committee, driving conversations around our safety-enabled technologies, processes, and reduced environmental footprint.
+Kyle Chapman is the President for Production and Vice President of QHSSE at Weatherford.
+Kyle is responsible for driving innovation and addressing customer needs surrounding Weatherford’s Artificial Lift, Drilling Fluids, Pressure Pumping, Production Software and Testing product lines.
+He is also responsible for driving the culture of health and safety, service quality excellence, enterprise security, and environmental protection in all we do.
+As a member of the Sustainability Committee, Kyle propels conversations around our safety-enabled technologies, processes, and reduced environmental footprint.

 He began his tenure with Weatherford in 1999 as a Design Engineer in the U.S. and then moved to the Latin American region in 2001.
 Since then, he has held various positions within the company, becoming well versed in our technological offerings and global footprint.
 He has served as President of Product Line Marketing, and President of the Completion, Production, and Well Construction business units.
 He has also served as Vice President of the Western Hemisphere, Vice President of Latin America, Country Manager and Central Area Manager for Mexico, Country Manager for Trinidad and Tobago, and Region Business Unit Manager for the main well construction product lines throughout Latin America.
 He has lived in Brazil, Venezuela, Argentina, Trinidad, and Mexico, and is fluent in Spanish and Portuguese.